 Here's another scenario.
 Crazy Aunt Susie sends you a Christmas card.
 You haven't heard from her in years.
-You're not close to her – and considering her age, you might not ever see her again.
+You're not close to her, and considering her age, you might not ever see her again.
 Still, you automatically add her to your Christmas card list.

-In these two examples, you saw the principle of reciprocity in action.
-This is one of the 7 principles of persuasion that Robert Cialdini explores in his groundbreaking books, Influence: The Psychology of Persuasion and Pre-Suasion: A Revolutionary Way to Influence and Persuade.
+In the above examples, you saw the principle of reciprocity in action.
+This is one of the 7 principles of persuasion that Robert Cialdini explores in his groundbreaking books Influence: The Psychology of Persuasion and Pre-Suasion: A Revolutionary Way to Influence and Persuade.
 I gave you the bird's-eye view of the reciprocity principle in my recent post Use These 7 Powers of Persuasion to Create a Happier, Healthier Workplace.
 You have many more ways you can use reciprocity to positively influence your employees, though.

-The principle of reciprocity relies on our internal sense of obligation.
-It's powerful.
-When someone does something nice for us, we feel indebted to that person and compelled to do something nice for them in return.
-Even if the person did that nice thing out of the kindness of his heart, we still feel indebted until we pay it back.
+The principle of reciprocity relies on our powerful, internal sense of obligation.
+When someone does something nice for us, we feel indebted to that person and compelled to do something nice for him in return.
+Even if he did that nice act out of the kindness of his heart, we still feel indebted until we pay it back.
 You see the feeling of indebtedness at work in the two examples above, to which I'm sure you can relate.
 Feeling the need to reciprocate a kindness is natural.

 Use a system of random rewards to motivate your employees.

 Modern marketers do this all the time, and you might not have even noticed.
-In fact, an entire category of marketing that revolves around this notion of sharing knowledge .
-In content marketing, marketers create expert content like blog posts, e-books, infographics, videos, podcasts, webinars – the list goes on – with the purpose of engaging with their target audience.
+In fact, an entire category of marketing, called content marketing, revolves around this notion of sharing knowledge .
+In content marketing, marketers create expert, content-like blog posts, e-books, infographics, videos, podcasts, webinars, etc., with the purpose of engaging their target audience.

-Here's an example.
-You go to a company's website in search of a solution to a problem and encounter an offer for a free e-book prominently displayed on the homepage.
-You click the link for the company's blog at the top of the page to go to the company's blog, searching for information on how to solve your problem.
+A great example of this is when you go to a company's website in search of a solution to a problem and encounter an offer for a free e-book prominently displayed on the homepage.
+You click the link for the company's blog at the top of the page, searching for information on how to solve your problem.
 The blog is full of actionable, practical information that you can actually use.
-As you continue to click through the site, you discover a resources section (like the awesome one we have on the Axero site) full of guides, checklists, tip sheets, infographics and more e-books.
+As you continue to click through the site, you discover a resources section, like the awesome one we have on the Axero site, full of guides, checklists, tip sheets, infographics and more e-books.
 When you get ready to leave the site, you're met with a pop-up offering complimentary access to an exclusive online workshop.
 All of this content covers subjects in which the company is an expert.
 You can download any of it for free and learn how to solve the problem yourself.

 How do you feel about that company now?
 Do you think they're crazy for giving you content that enables you to solve your problem, instead of pushing you to buy the company's solution?
-Or do you feel grateful for the help?
-Grateful enough, that if you do decide you need to pay someone to solve your problem, this company is now at the top of your list?
+Or do you feel grateful for the help, grateful enough, that if you do decide you need to pay someone to solve your problem, this company is now at the top of your list?
 This is reciprocity in marketing.

 A website visitor who receives valuable information for free is more likely to feel obligated to buy from that website or company.